yogidevendra/docs/docs/apex_development_setup.md

 The caret (^) at the end of some lines indicates that a continuation line follows.

-This command file also exists in the Data Torrent _examples_ repository which you can check out with:
+This command file also exists in the DataTorrent _examples_ repository which you can check out with:

     git clone https://github.com/DataTorrent/examples